 Acute arterial occlusion is serious.
 It occurs when blood flow in a leg artery stops suddenly.
-If blood flow to your toe, foot, or leg is completely blocked, the tissue begins to die.
+If blood flow to your toe, foot, or leg is completely blocked, the tissue starts to die.
 This is called gangrene.
 If this happens, medical care is needed right away to restore blood flow and possibly save your leg.

 Call your healthcare provider or go to the emergency department right away if you have any of the following: